jupyterhub/jupyterhub/docs/source/getting-started/spawners-basics.md

 # Spawners and single-user notebook servers

-Since the single-user server is an instance of `jupyter notebook`, an entirely separate multi-process application.
-There are many aspects of that server that can be configured and a lot of ways to express that configuration.
+Since the single-user server is an instance of `jupyter notebook`, an entirely separate multi-process application, there are many aspects of that server that can be configured and a lot of ways to express that configuration.

 At the JupyterHub level, you can set some values on the Spawner.
 The simplest of these is